karan28598/Satisfy.me/README.md

 ### To Do

-- [ ] Add Grievance
+- [x] Add Grievance
-- [ ] Solved by Department
+- [x] Solved by Department
-- [ ] Grievance by SMS
+- [x] Grievance by SMS
+- [x] User Dashboard and Feedback

 ------------------------------------------

 ### SMS Functionality Instructions

-> You can avail our service by sending an SMS in the following format:
+> You can avail our service by sending an SMS in the following format:<br>
 > XXWLF UIDAI -Department -Type <Details> <Address>
 - XXWLF is a keyword
 - Followed by your 12 digit UIDAI Aadhar Number
-- Department is to be replaced by any of the four available departments namely Electricity, Water, Health, Infrastructure. `-E/-W/-H/-I`
+- Department is to be replaced by any of the four available departments namely Electricity, Water, Health, Infrastructure.<br> `-E/-W/-H/-I`
 - Type refers to the scope of the problem.
 Personal or Community. `-P/-C`
 - These are followed by the description and address wrapped in respective chevron pairs.
 <p align="center">